 For "Last Day" it is:

-So basically both charts are showing an equal situation, both time the virtual CPUs spent a 40th of a percent in ready state - nothing changed in the meantime.
-Now, these are theoretical values, in practice they will most likely be higher, but the point should be clear.
+Although both charts are showing an equal situation, both times the virtual CPUs spent a 40th of a of their overall run time in ready state - nothing changed in the meantime.
+These are theoretical values, and in practice they will most likely be higher, but the point should be clear.

 One other thing that has not been mentioned above, but which will matter for practical observations is the fact that both esxtop and the performance charts do show CPU ready and %RDY as a sum for all of the virtual cores of a VM.